PranavViswanath/Cascade/ui/README.md

-# Research Integrity Network - Modern UI
+# 🌊 Cascade - Modern UI

-A beautiful, modern TypeScript React application for the Research Integrity Network with sleek animations and state-of-the-art design.
-This application provides a modern web interface for analyzing research claims using AI agents.
+A beautiful, modern TypeScript React application for **Cascade** - the AI-powered research analysis platform.
+This application provides a sleek web interface for analyzing research claims using advanced AI agents.

 ## 🎨 Features